pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 ## Requirements
 In general you need the following:

-* Xcode 9.3 and above (for c++17 support)
+* Xcode 12 and above (for C++20 support)
 * wxWidgets
 * Perl
 * gettext and create-dmg (For building the installation package.
 These can be installed via Homebrew.)
 * googletest (To build and run the unit tests.
 Install via Homebrew.)
 * Yubikey libraries: libyubikey, libykpers-1

-If you are building on Apple Silicon or M1, you need the following in addition to the above:
+If you are building on Apple Silicon (M1, M2, etc.), you need the following in addition to the above:

 * Apple Silicon equipped Mac
 * macOS 11.0 (Big Sur) or later